gzbkey/Arm-2D/README.md

 - **Help industry partners with technology adoption**
   - Guidance for the integration of Arm-2D into graphic stacks
 - **Optimisation for ultra-small memory footprint**
-  - Enable existing Cortex-M processors to use a modernised GUI with minimal or no additional cost.
+  - Enable Deep Embedded microcontrollers to use modernised GUIs.
   - Helping customers to cost-down

 ## Key Messages for You